 It is the accounting policy of the Company to hold its investments at fair value.
 The Company's investments in investee companies which operate renewable energy assets are valued using a discounted cash flow methodology.
 The Company has applied a discount rate to the unleveraged cash flows to determine the enterprise value of the investee company and then has subtracted the market value of any senior debt (including any prepayment fees and swap break costs) to calculate the value of the equity and/or mezzanine debt in the investee company.
-The discount rates used to value the unleveraged cash flows of investee companies range from 7.25% to 10.00%, with discount rates applied to the cash flows of operating wind farms generally being in the range of 8.25% to 9.00%.
+The discount rates used to value the unleveraged cash flows of investee companies range from 6.75% to 10.00%, with discount rates applied to the cash flows of operating wind farms of 7.75%.

-The key assumptions that have a significant impact on discounted cash flow valuations for these assets are the discount rate, the price at which the power and associated benefits can be sold, the amount of electricity the investee companies' generating assets are expected to produce and operating costs.
+The key assumptions that have a significant impact on discounted cash flow valuations for these assets are the discount rate, inflation rate. the price at which the power and associated benefits can be sold, the amount of electricity the investee companies' generating assets are expected to produce, the length of the operating life of the asset and operating costs.

-The fair value of the Company's investments in project companies which have not passed an initial satisfactory operational period are determined to be the price of investment, subject to a periodic impairment review.
+The fair value of the Company's investments in project companies which have not passed an initial satisfactory operational period are determined to be the cost of investment, subject to a periodic impairment review.
 As mentioned above, the hydroelectric scheme owned by Upper Falloch Power Limited has yet to complete a satisfactory period of operation and remedial work is being undertaken to improve its performance.
-Consequently, as at 28 February 2017, this investment has been valued based on the price of investment in line with the Company's valuation policy.
-All other investee companies with operational renewable energy assets, were valued on a discounted cash flow basis.
+Consequently, as at 28 February 2018, this investment has been valued based on the cost of investment in line with the Company's valuation policy.
+All other investee companies with operational renewable energy assets, were valued on a discounted cash flow years of operation).
+The assumed reduction in availability in the final five years of operation is to take into account the expected reduction in performance of an older asset.